nla-group/fABBA/paper/paper.md

 ---
-title: '\textit{fABBA}: A Python library for the fast symbolic approximation~of time series'
+title: '*fABBA*: A Python library for the fast symbolic approximation~of time series'
 tags:
   - Python
   - time series